 This last week has been a flurry of activity, including a press interview and waves of support from family and friends.
 I will also mention and praise my ever patient duo team, my marketer, Hannah, and my editor/agent, Emma.
 I would love to go on and praise everyone, but there are so many people involved with publishing a book that this blog would end up extremely long.
 However, without everyone’s help I wouldn’t be here today and those people know who they are, I give you my heartfelt thanks.

-This blog will be updated weekly and I’ll include a variety of ideas but mainly I will discuss what it is like to be a writer and share all my secrets and my not-so-glamorous working lifestyle.
+This blog will be updated every fortnight and I’ll include a variety of ideas but mainly I will discuss what it is like to be a writer and share all my secrets and my not-so-glamorous working lifestyle.
 I’ll share what I have learnt and experienced, both the good and the bad.
 I will also talk about books, because you can never have too many books to talk about.

 Hopefully I can help and advise new and aspiring writers, and post up any useful hints and tips I come across.
 Everything to do with writing will be right here, in first person, typed with the fingers of a young writer and new author.